2019 NFL Roster Bubble: Biggest Names Who Could Be Cut

 LeSean McCoy is bound to be a staple on lists like this.

-McCoy, after all, is 31 years old with a cap hit north of $9 million in 2019.
+McCoy, after all, is 31 with a cap hit north of $9 million in 2019.
 The Buffalo Bills added Frank Gore in free agency, so there seems to only be room for one 30-plus back to work within the base offense.
 They also drafted Devin Singletary in the third round.

 But it goes deeper than that.
 McCoy averaged a career-low 3.2 yards per carry last season, getting just 514 yards and three scores.
 Plenty of blame can fall on outside factors, like the offensive line in front of him, but McCoy appeared to be showing his age.